|

 When jde and tempo are enabled, a lot of functionality is added to the JDEE.

-M-x customize-option i3sp-jde-gen-org-settings
+M-x customize-option i3sp-jde-gen-org-settings allows

 the user to set up default compile commands, copyright messages (used